Birth of Jesus Timeline

 An angel appears to Joseph in a dream and tells him the child in Mary's womb was miraculously created by God.
 Joseph believes the angel and decides to stay married to Mary.
 He also chooses not to have sex with her until after the birth of Jesus (verses 20 - 25).

-Late August - Early September
+Late August to

 The small city of Bethlehem, when Mary and Joseph arrive in order to pay Roman taxes, is inundated with people (Luke 2:1 - 3).
 The couple, since all available lodging in the city is taken, must stay in a stable.
 Jesus is born in this location and laid in a manger (verse 7).